Yladx/EasyBuilderPc-Demo/README.md

 -ADMIN LOGIN- DONE
 -ADMIN DASHBOARD - ON PROGRESS
 - ADMIN VIEW USER BUILD - DONE
-- ADMIN ADD RECOMMENDED BUILD -  CAN CREATE BUT THERE SOME CONDITION NEED TO ADD AND NO PSU CALCULATOR
+- ADMIN ADD RECOMMENDED BUILD -  CAN CREATE BUT THERE SOME CONDITION NEED TO ADD AND NO PSU CALCULATOR (is this due to time constraint or issue on logic? -klarenceb.)
 - ADMIN VIEW ADMIN BUILD - DONE
 -BUILD DELETION - DONE
 -EDIT ADMIN BUILD - WORKING PROGRESS